 I wouldn’t advise freezing this pasta bake as the cream cheese and tomato mixture may split on defrosting.

-However, you can assemble this dish and store it in a covered container in the refrigerator for up to 3 days before baking in the oven.
+However, you can assemble this dish and store it in a covered container in the refrigerator for 2 days before baking in the oven.

 Store any leftovers in the refrigerator and use them within 2 days.
 You can reheat leftovers in a microwave or transfer them to a saucepan and heat them on the stove.